Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 adding them to your team...

 -confirmed this bug does exist in master
+-fixed neutralizing gas

+-major note more battle anim issues with speed up seems morning sun which does blend effects skips an important clear and the screen remains washed out like a flash bang.

+only fix is closing and opening party menu to refresh display maybe adding some sort of cleanse as last command of all animations would help with that?

 on btl ctrl update finish removal of gactivebattler